openmdx/openmdx-documentation/Sdk/Workshop.md

 # openMDX Workshop Project #

+**IMPORTANT: This manual is out of date.
+It is currently being adapted to the gradle based build process of openMDX 2.17.8.**

 This guide explains how to write applications using _openMDX_ based on the _openMDX/Examples Workshop_ project.

 ## Prerequisites ##